Sonophoto/sioo/README.md

 ## SIOO is an acronym for State Input Operator Output

 SiOO is an embeddable cognitive architecture based on Soar 8.5.2.
-It is being enhanced with a *nix style command shell, an embeddable footprint, development tools and modifications to the actual cognitive architecture.
+It is being enhanced with a *nix style command shell, an embeddable footprint, and development tools and modifications to the actual cognitive architecture.

 ***
-####Sponsored By:
+#### Sponsored By:

 SiOO has been made possible by the generous support of Module Master LLC. `http://modulemaster.com/rebuilds/about-us/` Module Master supports the principles of Liberated and Open Source and makes all changes to the underlying system available under the GPLv3 License: `https://gnu.org/licenses/quick-guide-gplv3.html`.